Frequently Asked Questions

 Your student ID card, Cougar Card, can be used in a variety of ways.
 The Cougar Card is the easiest and most convenient form of payment on campus.
 Students may do laundry, buy a snack or books, photocopy an article, and much more all with the simple swipe of their student ID card.
-Now students can also link their Cougar Card to a PNC Bank account.

 A complete list of dos and don'ts of what to bring is included in your assignment mailing that is sent out by mid-July each year.
 Some highlights include: do bring twin extra long sheets, do bring computer equipment, do bring a small refrigerator, but leave your microwaves, hot plates and candles at home.